TFD

 #append_invisibly u8 0

-Here strings / multiline string literals / custom string delimiters
+Here strings / multi-line string literals / custom string delimiters

 2 backticks

-to create a multi-line string.
+``can be used in place of normal quotations"to create a multi-line string.
 Helpful if you want to include a lot of text, like help texts or GPU shaders or something with a lot of normal quotation marks.Indentation is ignored up to the same level as the line that the ending backticks are on.
 1 empy line immediately before and after the backticks are also ignored.

 String sometext = ``